 A landmark in form and substance.
 Grandeur and refinement realized.

-The residences of 181 Fremont begin 500 feet above the ground, granting every room a breathtaking view.
+The residences at 181 Fremont begin 500 feet above the ground, granting every room a breathtaking view.
+Every floor is uniquely sized and shaped, with no more than four residences per floor.
 From the ground up, residents will find no detail has been overlooked.

-Designers sourced the finest materials and finishes from around the world for the 181 Fremont residences
+Designers sourced the finest materials and finishes from around the world for the 181 Fremont condominium residences

 Inside and out, every detail has been meticulously designed and considered.
 Classical materials used in fresh, modern ways suffuse 181 Fremont’s luxurious interiors, creating a sense of natural comfort, accentuated with touches of the extraordinary.